MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-directives-in-al.md

 ms.author: solsen
 ---

-# Directives in AL
+# Preprocessor Directives in AL

-Anything can be made conditional, also table fields.
-Symbols can be defined in the manifest or in the beginning of a source file.
+In AL, like in other programming languages, preprocessor directives are used to make code conditional.
+Any code can be made conditional, also table fields.
+Symbols can be defined in the manifest or at the beginning of a source file.
 There are currently no built-in symbols.

 <!-- There is a server side check-in that create ParseOptions from manifest and it when parsing up syntax trees. -->